 There are some days that need to be structured based on the scheduled tour but the other days will be up to the group of what we feel like doing for the day.

-The last activity day we’ll explore Fairbanks and learn about the Indigenous people, then that night we will take a dog sledding tour to view the Northern Lights for 5 hours.
+The last activity day we’ll visit the literal North Pole, a town in Alaska.
+From there we'll continue to explore more of Alaskan history and learn deeper about the Indigenous people, then that night we will take a 5 hour dog sledding tour under the Northern Lights.

-- A completely guided adventure like you've never experienced with other Black folks.
+- A completely guided adventure through Fairbanks, Alaska and area like you've never experienced, especially with other Black folks.

 - Group food and dining experiences

 - Incredible Instagram views unlike anything you've seen and probably taken yourself.

 - Learn how to take Instagram worthy selfies in nature including posing, editing, and composition.

 - Exclusive time with me (Courtney, The Unpopular Black owner) to learn how to feel confident adventuring, the small random things to know, and general knowledge I've gained over the last 6 years adventuring solo.

 Cost: $4,800( Use coupon code EarlyBird23 for 20% off until 11/11/22)